 All he said was "Folks, my name is Outlaw Pete"

 There's nothing worse than something permanent that's amusing only once.
 I briefly smiled upon first hearing this stupid song and ever since I've dismissed it outright as a stale joke.
-Then, as if to specifically aggravate me, a roadie was called upon to place a tiny pair of cowboy boots on the edge of the stage during live performances of the song—so a spotlight could land on them as the song ended.
-My dislike suddenly turned to disdain and resentment.
-The lamest opening track on any Bruce record, and it regrettably kicks off a miserable five-song run on Working on a Dream.
-The worst start to a Bruce record ever.
+Then, as if to specifically aggravate me, a roadie was called upon to place a tiny pair of cowboy boots on the edge of the stage during live performances of the song—so a tight spotlight could land on them as the song ended, causing my dislike to suddenly balloon into disdain and resentment.
+The lamest opening track on any Bruce record, and it regrettably kicks off a miserable five-song run on Working on a Dream, easily the worst start to a Bruce record ever.
 No fucking contest.

 I love to see the cottonwood blossom in the early spring

 I love to see the message of love that the bluebird brings

 "I Wish I Were Blind"

 Well there in the high trees, love's bluebird glides

 Guiding us 'cross to another river on the other side